RakhithJK/dbeaver-cloudbeaver-wiki/DB-Navigator-folders.md

 ![navigator_folder_context_menu](https://github.com/dbeaver/cloudbeaver/wiki/images/navigator_folders/navigator_folder_context_menu.png)

 To delete a folder, select Delete from the folder context menu and confirm the action in the pop up dialog box.
-**Note**: the folder and subfolders within it will only be deleted.
-All folder’s connections remain in the Navigator tree.
+**Note**: only the folder and subfolders in it will be deleted.
+All the folder’s connections remain in the Navigator tree.

 If you want to update a folder's content, select Refresh from the folder context menu.